rogelio-cortes/docker-compose/README.md

 # Docker Compose Files

-This repository contains Docker Compose files for various services, including Audiobookshelf, FileZilla, JDownloader, Jellyfin, and Postgres with pgAdmin.
+This repository contains Docker Compose files for various services, including Aduardhome, Audiobookshelf, FileZilla, JDownloader, Jellyfin, and Postgres with pgAdmin.
 These configurations simplify the setup and management of these services using Docker.

 ## Table of Contents